defiant00/minet/Documentation/Quick Start for JS Coders.md

 a, b: 1, 2    ; Assigns 1 to a and 2 to b.
 x, y: y, x    ; Since all values are evaluated before assignment, this successfully swaps x and y.
 ```
-Many-to-one assignment is also accepted, with the value calculated once and then assigned to all variables.
+Many-to-one assignment is also accepted.
+Please note that the code generated evaluates the right-hand side once
+per variable.
+If only a single evaluation is necessary, the result should first be assigned to a temporary
+variable.
 ```
-a, b, c: calculate()    ; calculate() is called once and then the value is assigned to a, b and c.
+a, b, c: calculate()    ; calculate() is called once for each of a, b and c.

+var _t: calculate()     ; If you only want calculate() called once, store it in a temporary variable first. a, b, c: _t
 ```
 Both many-to-many and many-to-one operations are also supported through the shorthand
 operators **+:, -:, *:, /:** and **%:**